LutherNavigator/manual/markdown/dev/design.md

 We encourage developers to use [TypeDoc](https://typedoc.org/) documentation syntax to document new classes, functions/methods, interfaces, etc. See [the repos page](/dev/repos) for more information on TypeDoc.

 Any new services must be added in `/src/services.ts`.
-This includes importing the new service class, defining it as a readonly property of the `DatabaseManager` class, and initializing it in the constructor.
+This includes importing the new service class, defining it as a read-only property of the `DatabaseManager` class, and initializing it in the constructor.
 When adding new services, developers should _always_ write tests for the new services to ensure everything executes as intended.

 Developers are strongly encouraged to look at other files in the services directory in order to best follow the development patterns we have established in the application.